Rob And Chyna Season 1 Episode 1 TV Recap

 Kris clearly makes Chyna nervous.
 Understandably so.
 Chyna explains that she thinks the problem comes from the fact that Rob doesn’t have a main focus so that means he will pick at Chyna.
 Kris says she thinks he’s learning how to be in a long-term relationship, but also that he might be depressed.

 “A lot of people have tried to help Rob and not been successful,” Chyna says.
-“He’s more sensitive than I am,” Chyna admits to the mama of Chyna’s mama’s boy fiancé.
+“He’s more sensitive than I am,” Chyna admits.
 Kris suggests taking a different approach.
 That would be great for Chyna if Rob were talking to her.
 “I’ll talk to him,” Kris says.
 Rob may be out of the house, but he not out from under her wing.

 Chyna commiserates with Paige after having a mini-meltdown about there not being any jelly in the fridge.
 She’s frustrated and scared.
 Paige is sympathetic, to a point.
 “I understand, but this is what you chose to deal with.
 So deal with it.”